Everybody loves presents. What if you could get them every other month?

 - They offer limited choices.
 That might sound counterintuitive, but the Montessori philosophy suggests that it’s a good thing.
 Too many choices means getting overwhelmed, and results in being unable to focus.
 Calvin’s surprisingly long attention span with one of these boxes is a perfect example of that philosophy in action.

 Look hard enough, and you may find the Made in China label.
 The company will tell you that the products are designed in Idaho and California, but the manufacturing still happens overseas.
 That said, Lovevery does say that the manufacturing facility focuses n sustainably-harvested wood toys, sharing the company’s core values.
 All products are inspected by Lovevery in the U.S. before they find their way into mailboxes.

 Can you buy Lovevery toys separately?

 Yes and no. You cannot buy the toys available in a play kit separately, because they’re designed to make sense together and for a specific age group.
 It’s one of those “whole greater than the sum of its parts” things.

 That said, Lovevery sells other products on its website that aren’t a part of the play kits.
-You can find a block set, a play gym, and a few other items like a tunnel (hint, kids looooove tunnels as soon as they can crawl through 8+) and a “pull pup” that follow the same general concept as the boxes.
+You can find a block set, a play gym, and a few other items like a tunnel (hint, kids looooove tunnels as soon as they can crawl through at about 8 months) and a “pull pup” that follow the same general concept as the boxes.
 Not a big selection, but worth a browse.